goldbergyoni/nodebestpractices/README.hebrew.md

 <a href="https://www.owasp.org/index.php/Top_10-2017_A1-Injection" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20OWASP%20Threats%20-%20A1:Injection%20-green.svg" alt=""/></a>

-**TL;DR:** Redirects that do not validate user input can enable attackers to launch phishing scams, steal user credentials, and perform other malicious actions.
+**אמ;לק:** Redirects that do not validate user input can enable attackers to launch phishing scams, steal user credentials, and perform other malicious actions.

 **Otherwise:** If an attacker discovers that you are not validating external, user-supplied input, they may exploit this vulnerability by posting specially-crafted links on forums, social media, and other public places to get users to click it.